 - a.
 Leave without Pay.
-Upon the recommendation of the department head, the Employee Relations Division may grant to an employee a leave of absence without pay for a period not to exceed twelve (12) months.
+Upon the recommendation of the department head, Employee Relations Division may grant to an employee a leave of absence without pay for a period not to exceed six (6) months.
+Only when the County Board elects or appoints a County employee to fill the unexpired term of an elected official may the Personnel and Finance Committee grant a leave for a period in excess of six (6) months, but in no case shall a leave be granted beyond the length of the unexpired term.
 Such employee shall be entitled to return to the position they left before the end of the leave granted by first giving fourteen (14) days' notice of their intention to return to work.
 In making application for such leave of absence, the employee shall submit a written application stating the reason for the requested leave of absence.
-The leave when granted shall be in writing with the employee and the President of the appropriate Employee Group's Representative each receiving a copy.
+The leave when granted shall be in writing with the employee and the appropriate Employee Group's Representative each receiving a copy.
 The Employee Relations Division may request the employee to submit a doctor's statement if leave is requested for health reasons. - b.
 Leave Appeal.
 In the event that a Department Head and/or the Employee Relations Division shall refuse to grant a leave of absence for an employee, such employee may be granted a leave of absence by the Personnel and Finance Committee.